 Since an energy utility service provider has to work with many MNOs, especially if the energy utility service provider operates across national borders, the lack of standards in this area for providing information regarding a problem or incident brings complexity and can delay the resolution process.

 Energy utilities have vast deployments of communicating devices in hundreds or thousands of static sites.
 The communication status of each of these devices is constantly monitored, especially their availability, but also latency and other performance metrics.
-This data, currently collected by energy utility service providers to identify problems and incidents in their own networks, could potentially be very useful to mobile network operators.
-This information is currently not shared by energy utilities with network operators.
+This data, currently collected by energy utility service providers to identify problems and incidents in their own networks, could potentially be very useful to MNOs.
+This information is currently not shared by energy utilities with MNOs.

 NOTE: An energy utility service operator is a more general term than a DSO.
 For the purpose for the purpose of the use case, the term DSO is more appropriate, as it concerns the operation of energy distribution services, while the more general term is applicable to the motivation above.
 This use case focusses on energy distribution not generation, transmission or consumption.
-Though each of these energy system components has relevant aspects for 'smart energy,' we focus on distribution, where communication availability is absolutely critical for stability and recovery of service to customers.
+Though each of these energy system components has relevant aspects for 'smart energy,' this use case focuses on distribution, where communication availability is absolutely critical for stability and recovery of service to customers.

 C.3.2 Details